-LOS ANGELES/SAN FRANCISCO, February 23, 2015—AIDS/LifeCycle® has closed registration for its San Francisco to Los Angeles bike ride—the world’s largest annual, single-event HIV/AIDS fundraiser—earlier than ever before and for only the third time in the 14-year history of the event.
-The more than 2,500 cyclists who are expected to participate, and who represent nearly every state and 20 countries, are on-track to break last year’s fundraising record of $15.5 million.
-AIDS/LifeCycle, which begins on May 31 and ends on June 6, supports San Francisco AIDS Foundation and the HIV/AIDS-related services of the Los Angeles LGBT Center.
+LOS ANGELES/SAN FRANCISCO, March 29, 2016—AIDS/LifeCycle® has closed registration for its San Francisco to Los Angeles bike ride—the world’s largest annual, single-event HIV/AIDS fundraiser—earlier than ever before and for only the fourth time in the 15-year history of the event.
+The more than 2,600 cyclists who are expected to participate, and who represent nearly every state and 16 countries, are on-track to break last year’s fundraising record of $16.6 million.
+AIDS/LifeCycle, which will take place on June 5-11, supports San Francisco AIDS Foundation and the HIV/AIDS-related services of the Los Angeles LGBT Center.

 Though it’s too late to ride and volunteer on this year’s event, registration remains open for “virtual cyclists” who support the two beneficiaries just like actual participants but without having to train.
 Visit aidslifecycle.org/register to join us as a virtual cyclist.